kaizen-ai/kaizenflow/documentation/general/zenhub.md

   Backlog
   - This can happen for research when one Issue organically leads to a follow up bug
-  - For development we want to be a little more strict to avoid to go for a tangent, as long as we agree that's the right approach in the specific case
+  - For development we want to be a little stricter so as to avoid going off on a tangent, as long as we agree that's the right approach in the specific case
 - All issues in Sprint Backlog and forward (all Pipelines to the right) should be assigned
-  - Assign Issue to who actually does the work
+  - Assign Issue to the one who actually does the work
     - Avoid adding / removing people to the bug just to do some part of the job
     - If you want someone to have a look at the issue and comment on it without actually working on it, just tag them in a comment
         - @OlgaVakhonina can you please ...